megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 --------------------------------------------------

 ..
 Attention::
-   You may skip the following step if you are using GPUaaS use case and you just need to update **ChatOpenAI Custom** node to point to AIGW API endpoint and jump to **Validate GenAI chatbot works via AIGW**
+   SKIP the following step if you are using GPUaaS use case and you just need to update **ChatOpenAI Custom** node to point to AIGW API endpoint (if you hasn't) and jump straight to `Validate GenAI chatbot works via AIGW <validate-genai-chatbot-works-via-aigw_>`_ section.

    .. code-block:: bash